 As permitted in Code of Iowa Chapter 423A, a city may impose a hotel/motel tax at a rate not to exceed 7 percent after a successful election of a simple majority vote within the city.
-To begin the process or to change the amount of a previously approved hotel/motel tax, the city council must pass a resolution to hold an election which is filed with the county commissioner of elections, usually the auditor.
-The auditor then presents the resolution to the supervisors, who vote to direct the commissioner of elections to set up an election date.
+To begin the process or to change the amount of a previously approved hotel/motel tax, the city council must pass a resolution to hold an election which is filed with the county commissioner of elections (usually the county auditor).

 The hotel/motel tax is then imposed on the gross receipts from rented sleeping rooms, apartments or sleeping quarters in any hotel, motel, inn, public lodging house, rooming house, tourist court, bed-and-breakfast or in any place where sleeping accommodations are furnished to transient guests.
 The taxes are remitted to the Iowa Department or Revenue on a quarterly basis.
 The actual amount collected is distributed to the city quarterly through an automatic deposit to the city’s account.